mathefuchs/robust-pll/README.md

 This repository contains the code of the paper

-> Anonymous Authors.
+> Tobias Fuchs, Florian Kalinke.
 "Robust Partial-Label Learning by Leveraging Class Activation Values".

 This document provides (1) an outline of the repository structure and (2) steps to reproduce the experiments including setting up a virtual environment.